wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

     not required if you need to do only the resource level throttling or API level throttling.
     <!---TODO:@VirajSalaka Add the Event hub configuration guide URL--->

-9. Finally the added configurations in `microgw.conf` would look like this.
+9. Finally, the added configurations in `micro-gw.conf` would look like this.

     ``` toml tab="Sample"
     [throttlingConfig]